-In March 2020, the World Health Organization categorized COVID-19 as a pandemic, and it continues to spread throughout the United States and other countries across the world.
+In March 2020, the World Health Organization categorized COVID-19 as a pandemic, and it continues to impact the United States and other countries across the world.
 To limit the spread of COVID-19, governments have taken various actions, including the issuance of stay-at-home orders and social distancing guidelines.
 As a result, many businesses have adjusted, reduced or suspended operating activities, either due to requirements under government orders or as a result of a reduction in demand for many products from direct or ultimate customers.
 Fortunately, the manufacture of glass containers has been largely viewed as essential to the important food and beverage value chain in the countries in which the Company operates.
 However, the Company is still impacted by broader supply chain issues and, in some cases, certain end use categories that it serves are not deemed essential.
 While the Company's plants continued to operate as essential businesses, some plants suspended operations or cut back on shifts for a portion of 2020 due to government actions to address COVID-19.
 Additional suspensions and cutbacks may occur as the impacts from COVID-19 and related responses continue to develop.

-The following discussion describes the Company's consolidated results of operations for the three months ended March 31, 2021.
-The COVID-19 pandemic impacted the Company's shipment and production levels in 2020 and the first quarter of 2021, and the Company is actively monitoring the continued impact of the pandemic, which could negatively impact its business, results of operations, cash flows and financial position beyond the first quarter of 2021.
+The following discussion describes the Company's consolidated results of operations for the three and six months ended June 30, 2021.
+The COVID-19 pandemic impacted the Company's shipment and production levels in 2020 and, to a lesser extent, the first six months of 2021.
+The Company is actively monitoring the continued impact of the pandemic, which could negatively impact its business, results of operations, cash flows and financial position beyond the second quarter of 2021.